halo/LinkLiar/README.md

 ## Installation

+If you have [https://brew.sh](Homebrew), just run `brew cask install linkliar`.

-Grap the latest release of [LinkLiar.app.zip](https://github.com/halo/LinkLiar/releases/latest), extract it, and place it into your `/Applications` directory.
+Alternatively, grab the latest release of [LinkLiar.app.zip](https://github.com/halo/LinkLiar/releases/latest), extract it, and place it into your `/Applications` directory (see [installation](http://halo.github.io/LinkLiar/installation.html) for help).

 ## Limitations